This Is Our Old Web Site.

 The shrink-bagging techniques that follow came about after Marlene informed me that our FoodSaver® was, once again, on the fritz (and we bought the Turbo model!).
 After fussing with it for a few minutes, I wondered why we couldn’t just use our amazing shrink bags for packaging smaller parts.

 I should explain that we had helped a friend process some of his pastured poultry and brought home ten chickens.
 After aging them in the fridge for three days, we decided to cut the chickens into legs, wings, and breasts, as I show in This Photo Essay (Marlene uses the necks and backs to make chicken stock as I explain in This Photo Essay).
 Here’s a picture of a beautiful pasture-raised chicken breast, ready to be bagged.

 |A picture-perfect, pasture-raised chicken breast, ready for bagging & freezing|

 Out Of Big Shrink Bags

 Our round-bottom chicken shrink bags measure 10” x 16”.
 That’s a whole lot larger than a chicken breast.
 Not wanting to waste a whole bag for one little piece of meat, I decided to try using an inexpensive impulse heat sealer to see if I could make one chicken shrink bag into two smaller bags.
 Here’s a picture of the heat sealer.

 |I used a 12" heat sealer just like this.|

 I bought my heat sealer on Ebay a couple years ago for another purpose.
-The same model is currently available on Ebay for only $40 (and that price includes the cost of shipping).
+The same model is currently available on Ebay for less than $30 (and that price includes the cost of shipping).

 It so happens that the impulse heat sealer does a great job of sealing the shrink bags.
 Here’s a picture of the chicken breast in a whole bag, and the bag over the sealer, ready to be heat-sealed.